 - The illuminated glove box has a shelf to keep the owner’s manual readily at hand.
 If you require a larger, undivided space, the shelf can be easily reconfigured.

-- The center storage compartment has both a deep bin for large items and a tray near the top for smaller, easily accessible items.
+- The center storage compartment has both a deep bin for large items (smaller depth on Sport Hybrid SH-AWD models) and a tray near the top for smaller, easily accessible items.
 The console armrest/storage cover is double-hinged to open either in the direction of the driver or front passenger and can also slide back for ongoing access to the top storage tray.